When to Use Audio Description on Your Content

 If your content includes audience involvement, like asking for a show of hands, make it a point to verbally relay the outcome.

-About half of the audience raised their hands.
+Okay, so about half of the audience raised their hands on that one.

 Despite the upcoming requirements, we know that implementing audio description doesn’t happen overnight.
 When deciding which content to prioritize for AD, start by focusing on the materials that are most visible or impactful to your audience – think about the first five clicks from your main website.
 These are typically the most trafficked pages that often serve as the face of your organization.
 Online course-style content should also be a priority, particularly since this content often features higher production value and clearer audio.